move-lab/lab-what-the-street-datawrangling/README.md

 This is part 1.
 It wrangles the OpenStreetMap data and creates the SVG files underlying the visuals of *What the Street!?*.

-You can find part 2 here: TODO URL
+You can find part 2 here: [https://github.com/moovel/lab-what-the-street](https://github.com/moovel/lab-what-the-street)

 ## Table of Contents
 <!-- START doctoc generated TOC please keep comment here to allow auto update -->